 - The things you and those you know believe about you that aren’t true.
 No PI.

 - The part of your true self that you see but others don’t.
-From your point of view, no PI.
-Others’ point of view: PI occurs (so it’s a PI that is unfair to you).
+Others believe PI occurs even though it does not.

 - The part of your true self that others see but you don’t.
 PI occurs.

 - The things others wrongly believe about you which you know to be false.
-From your point of view, no PI.
-Others’ point of view: PI (unfair to you).
+Others believe PI occurs even though it does not.

 - Things you wrongly believe about yourself that others know are false.
 PI occurs.